moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

 ## Set up a new user

-To set up a new user, you must do the following:
+To set up a new user, complete the following steps:

 1. Create a new login or service account.
-The following section has information about creating a new login, for human access to Firebolt.
+The following section provides information about creating a new login, for human access to Firebolt.
 If you want to set up a new user for programmatic access, see [Create a service account](./service-accounts.md#create-a-service-account).
 2. Create a new user.
 3. Link the user with a login or a service account.
 4. Create a role.